-The dissertation must be based on independent research and must demonstrate the student's competence in the field of study.
-All Ph.D. dissertations must meet the formatting and editorial standards specified on the Dissertations LibGuide (https://libguides.willamette.edu/DMinPhD).
-Dissertations are submitted digitally to the CST Institutional Repository.
+The dissertation must be based on independent research and must demonstrate student's competence in the field of study.
+All PhD dissertations must meet formatting and editorial standards specified on Dissertations LibGuide.
+Dissertations are submitted digitally to CST Institutional Repository.